 The login cookie is stored under the name "authtoken" in the domain "yoshoo.cs.washington.edu".

 The beta flag of y.um.my does "creative" SQL injection checking.

 - Construct the exploit URL for each version of the search engine (remember that the script must both read the cookie and somehow send it back to you!)

 - Construct your CGI (or PHP) script to receive the cookie information sent by your scripts

-- Set up your script from (2) to run on homes.cs.washington.edu
+- Set up your script from (2) to run on abstract.cs.washington.edu

 - Upload your exploit URLs to Yoshoo!'s y.um.my service.
-Comforted by our naive overconfidence, we will visit all of your exploit links.
+Being idiots, we will visit all of your exploit links.
 Note: each of your links will be clicked on ONCE; we will check y.um.my for new links approximately once every minute or so.